harena-lab/harena-manager/README.md

 cd ..
 ```

-Then, up the docker container:
+Start up the docker container:

 ```bash
 docker-compose -f docker-compose-dev.yml up
 ```

-After starting the container, access http://localhost:10020/ to check if the system is up.
+Once the start up process is done, access http://localhost:10020/ to check if the system is working.

 If you want to get the command line of the container, then run the command: